How Great Leaders Handle Internal Conflict

 After listening to the issues and focusing on the key takeaways, it’s time to figure out how to best move forward.
 Identify potential points of mutual agreement and areas of disagreement and collaborate on finding a solution that’ll be best for all individuals involved.
 When the team comes to a final resolution, create a list of actionable steps that can be taken to resolve the issue.
 Documenting the conclusion makes the solution more tangible and creates a reference point for people that wish to review the team’s decision on that conflict.
 Follow-up a few weeks later with each team member to see if things have improved.

 Conflict in any workplace is inevitable.
 Yet, when handled quickly and effectively, it can be used as a tool for growth and understanding rather than a distraction that causes discord within the company.
+Learn about additional challenges leaders can face here.

 Our team at Copperbox can share other proven ways to successfully manage team conflict as well as methods to prevent destructive conflict from happening in the first place.